An official website of the United States government

 CAPT Driscoll currently resides in Stella, NC with his wife Edy.
 CAPT Driscoll and Edy have six adult children.

-His personal awards include the Navy and Marine Corps Commendation Medal (six awards), Army Commendation Medal with Combat Device and Navy Achievement Medal (four awards) as well as numerous unit and campaign awards.
+Her personal awards include the Meritorious Service Medal (2 Gold Stars), Navy and Marine Corps Commendation Medal (3 Gold Stars), and various other unit and campaign awards.

 HMCM (SW) Cory J. Butler, Clinic Senior Enlisted Leader